JuniorTonga/Online-Dictionary-Learning-for-Sparse-Coding/README.md

 Experiment have been done on both image and audio parts.

-- The data for images experiments was taken here : https://www.kaggle.com/datasets/puneet6060/intel-image-classification?resource=download&select=seg_test
+- The data for images experiments was taken here : https://www.kaggle.com/datasets/puneet6060/intel-image-classification?resource=download&select=seg_test (Also available in the image_dataset folder)

 - In the experiments Folder you will find the notebook of the image experiment and also signal experiments
 - In the src folder you will find the source code for the experiment